arkemiq/wasp/README.md

 WaspswithRainofStings
 ====================

-By Ji-Hun Seol (jihoon.seol@gmail.com)
+By arkemiq (arkemiq@gmail.com)

 Description
 -----------

-WaspswithRainofStings is a distributed heavy load generator in Ruby inspired by waspswithmachineguns(https://github.com/newsapps/waspswithmachineguns).
+Wasp is a distributed heavy load generator in Ruby inspired by beeswithmachineguns(https://github.com/newsapps/beeswithmachineguns).

 This is a utility of arming(create and install load program) many wasps (micro EC2 instances) from multiple regions(EC2 zones) to attack (load test) targets(web applications).